malvinas2/screensaver.video/README.md

 __NOTICE__

-__I did some slight modifications to get this addon running in Kodi Leia 18, but I do not maintain it actively.
+__I did some slight modifications to get this addon running in Kodi 19/20 (well, at least the main functions....), but I do not maintain it actively.
 If you are interested in taking it over then please contact me via the Issues section.__

 All credits go to He-who-must-not-be-named aka Robwebset ;-)